 - NEEDLESS is full of this.
 It can best be described as sort of a Fist of the North Star parody stuffed with Postmodernism.
 There is a story arc called the Bloody Rain Arc, which is changed to the Mustache Arc after several characters notice how many characters with mustaches there are.
 Said arc is filled with Lampshade Hanging and mustache jokes.
 Then one of the said mustachioed characters proceeds to kill enough people to make it rain blood.

-- One Piece is made of equal parts dark, violent drama and light-hearted goofiness, to the point that some fight sequences manage to include both at the same time.
+- The series as a whole is made of equal parts dark, violent drama and light-hearted goofiness, to the point that some fight sequences manage to include both at the same time.
 The author admitted himself that this is part of the reason why he gave Luffy Rubber Man powers; so that even serious moments could retain a touch of silliness and lightheartedness.
 This is especially apparent with Luffy's Gear Fourth form, which looks equal parts silly and badass.

 - The works of Junji Ito are full of this.
 They take genuinely horrifying horror plots and give them ridiculously silly elements such as haunted balloons that hang people.
 The result is a story that is downright hilarious... as well as terrifying at the same time.